 When disability made it hard for me to be out moving through the world, I made my body the focus of my work, exploring the connections between pain, consciousness, and creativity.
 I draw myself from the inside out, tuning in to sensory and kinesthetic perceptions and finding beauty in a curving spine.

-More about the Visible skeleton series
+More about my Visible skeleton series

 Palegold hands, 10.5 x 13.5 in., oils, bronze powder, charcoal, pastel and oil crayon on Moulin de Fleurac, 1999